kevonc/kevoncheung.com/content/articles/20210220-full-time-vs-side-hustle.md

 <img src="/images/blog/full-time-vs-side-hustle-1.jpeg" alt="Image 1 from full-time-vs-side-hustle" class="cover-image" />

-Thanks to the launch of my Building in Public Definitive Guide, I've received a number of questions from readers.
+Thanks to the launch of my <a href="https://publiclab.co/building-in-public">Building in Public Definitive Guide</a>, I've received a number of questions from readers.

 One question is "What do you think about going full-time indie hacker vs. side hustle?
 I know I want to run my own business in the future."